 Streamlining the FDA Approval Process for Prescription Drugs and Medical Devices

 As a major life sciences corridor, Southwest Michigan is a national leader in health care research and manufacturing.
 In 2011 and 2012, I led the way in the House for the successful reauthorization of the Food and Drug Administration’s (FDA) user fee programs for prescription drugs and medical devices.
 By improving the federal evaluation and approval processes, we significantly help manufactures here in Michigan and throughout the country better compete with companies overseas, allowing them to bring their life-saving products to patients faster.
 My FDA reform bill also supports advancements in generic drugs and biosimilars, helps prevent future drug shortages, and promotes treatment options for children with rare diseases.

 The Energy and Commerce Committee has since advanced legislation to modernize the review process for new and generic animal drugs as well.
 This bipartisan animal health legislation (H.R.
 1407) was signed into law in June 2013.

 Exposing, Repealing, and Replacing the Affordable Care Act

-I voted against the Affordable Care Act and support its full repeal.
+I voted against the Affordable Care Act (Obamacare) and support its full repeal and replacement.
 In the years since the law was signed, it has been plagued by broken promises, numerous implementation challenges, delays, spending overages, and program cancellations.
-My Energy and Commerce Committee has held multiple hearings to examine the law’s impact on jobs and health insurance premiums and has worked to expose the law’s most harmful provisions.
+The Energy and Commerce Committee has held multiple hearings to examine the law’s impact on jobs and health insurance premiums and has worked to expose the law’s most harmful provisions.
 I have also met with employers here in Southwest Michigan to hear firsthand on how the law’s mandates and penalties are harming their business operations and health care for their workers.

 Rather than passing costly government mandates, Congress should work toward commonsense reforms that lower health care costs, expand access to quality medical care, and protect the sacred doctor-patient relationship.
 I believe there is broad support for proposals like allowing individuals to purchase coverage across state lines, expanding Health Savings Accounts, and enacting meaningful tort reform.

 Advancing Medicare Payment Reform for Michigan Seniors and Physicians